It's our 40th Birthday! Take a look at our birthday offers page here

 The English Way

-Regions You Visit on the Camino de Santiago Trek
+What regions can you visit on the Camino de Santiago Trek?

 Our Camino de Santiago treks include sections in both Spain and Portugal.
-The following are some of the regions this network of trails makes its way through.
+The following are some of the regions this network of trails makes its way through, depending on which of our trips you choose.

 Leon

-Leon, a historic city along the Camino de Santiago, is a captivating stop for trekkers.
-Its ornate Gothic cathedral, impressive Plaza Mayor, and rich cultural heritage make it a must-visit.
-As you traverse this ancient city, you'll encounter a harmonious blend of history, art, and vibrant local life, leaving you with lasting memories of your Camino journey.
+Leon, a historic Spanish city along the Camino de Santiago, is a captivating stop for trekkers.
+Its ornate Gothic cathedral, impressive Plaza Mayor and rich cultural heritage make it a must-visit.
+As you traverse this ancient city, you'll encounter a blend of history, art and vibrant local life, leaving you with lasting memories of your Camino journey.
+You will walk through Leon on our Self-Guided Camino: The French Way

 Logroño

-Logroño, a prominent stop on the Camino de Santiago during a trekking holiday, is a city in the La Rioja region of Spain.
+Logroño, a prominent stop on the Camino de Santiago, is a city in the La Rioja region of Spain.
 Known for its rich history and excellent cuisine, pilgrims often find respite here, enjoying local wines and tapas in the vibrant Calle Laurel.
 With its lively atmosphere and picturesque landscapes, Logroño provides a memorable and culturally rich experience along the Camino trail.
+Discover Logrono on our Self-Guided French Way: Logrono to Leon

 Porto